Texas to Pennsylvania Car Shipping

 Texas to Pennsylvania Vehicle Transport FAQs

-Preparing your vehicle for transport from Texas to Pennsylvania is simple.
-Follow these key steps:
+Getting your vehicle ready for transport from Texas to Pennsylvania is simple.
+Follow these key steps to ensure a smooth and safe shipment:

-Remove accessories: Take off or secure any exterior items like bike racks, spoilers, or antennas that could be damaged.
+- Remove accessories: Take off any exterior accessories such as spoilers, bike racks, or roof racks that could be damaged in transit.

-Yes, your vehicle is fully insured during transport from Texas to Pennsylvania.
-Every carrier in our network must carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
+Yes, your vehicle is insured during transport from Texas to Pennsylvania.
+Every carrier in the Sherpa network is required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.

-Before your shipment begins, we verify that the carrier’s insurance is valid and current.
-We also require all carriers to list Sherpa Auto Transport as a Certificate Holder on their policy.
-This gives you an extra layer of protection throughout your Texas to Pennsylvania route.
+Before your car ever leaves Texas, we verify that the carrier’s insurance policy is active and in good standing.
+We also require all contracted carriers to add Sherpa Auto Transport as a Certificate Holder on their insurance policy — giving you an extra layer of protection throughout the entire shipment.

 No payment is due at the time of booking.
 We do require a payment method on file so that it is available to charge once a carrier is secured.
 We accept all major debit and credit cards, including Mastercard, Visa, Discover and American Express.
 The most convenient option is to pay for your shipment in full by credit card at the time a carrier is secured.